iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ## Format Type ##

 The input data may be the XML formatted output of ParsCit, Grobid or RPP.
 Alternatively serialized JSON versions of the data structures __LocatedCitation__ and the __PaperMetaData__ may be used as input.
+See [serialization documentation](doc/usage/serialization/serialization.md) for more information.

 The format of the input data is specified as a command line argument, ```--format-type```.
 Each of the possible input types has an associated string for the value of this argument: